yunyizyz/Wisper-of-Flavor-Yelp-LLM/README.md

 - scikit-learn
 - tqdm

-Install dependencies using pip install name.
-Replace "name" with the actual name of the package in dependencies list above.

 ### Datasets:
 - yelp_academic_dataset_business.json: raw data downloaded from yelp official website.
 Please download the data from this link:: https://www.yelp.com/dataset.